huggingface/huggingface_hub/tasks/src/summarization/about.md

 ## Use Cases

 ### Research Paper Summarization
 Research papers can be summarized to enable researchers spend less time on selecting papers to be read among a list of papers.
-You can directly infer with an already existing extractive summarization model on the Hugging Face Hub and this way you can get the summaries of each paper.
-You can also take a BERT-like (encoder-only) model from the Hugging Face Hub and fine-tune on biomedical text and then fine-tune on summarization task.
+You can directly infer with an already existing extractive summarization model on the Hugging Face Hub and get the summaries of each paper.
+You can also take a model like BERT from the Hugging Face Hub and fine-tune on biomedical text and then further fine-tune on summarization task.
 You can also use sequence-to-sequence models like T5 for abstractive text summarization.

 ## Inference
 You can use “summarization” pipeline to infer with the summarization models.
 Summarization pipeline returns a json with the summarized text.
 If no model name is provided, pipeline will be initialized with [sshleifer/distilbart-cnn-12-6](https://huggingface.co/sshleifer/distilbart-cnn-12-6).